 PMI's PMBOK Guide 7th edition emphasizes that "people drive project delivery" by fulfilling functions necessary for projects to run effectively and efficiently.

-Serving as leaders, communicators, and problem-solvers, PMs use diverse methodologies and tools to deliver results.
-Understanding their full impact is essential for optimizing project execution and organizational success across industries from technology and healthcare to construction and manufacturing.
+Serving as leaders, communicators, and problem-solvers, PMs use a range of methodologies and tools to deliver results.
+Understanding what does a project manager do — and their full impact — is key for optimizing project execution and organizational success across industries from technology and healthcare to construction and manufacturing.

 Effective planning lays the groundwork for successful execution.
-PMs collaborate with stakeholders to define clear objectives, deliverables, and success criteria, ensuring alignment and realistic expectations.
+PMs collaborate with stakeholders to define clear objectives, project deliverables, and success criteria, aligning the team around realistic expectations.

-These professionals create detailed plans outlining work, resources, and timelines using a Work Breakdown Structure (WBS), identifying dependencies and developing realistic schedules.
+These project management specialists create detailed plans outlining work, resources, and timelines using a Work Breakdown Structure (WBS), identifying dependencies and developing realistic schedules.
 Key milestones serve as checkpoints to assess progress and make necessary adjustments.

 PMs continuously track performance against baseline plans, identifying variances and taking corrective actions while adapting to changing priorities.
-Methodology selection depends on characteristics and culture—agile approaches work well for evolving requirements, while waterfall methods suit well-defined work with minimal uncertainty.
+Methodology selection depends on the specific project's characteristics and culture — agile approaches work well for evolving requirements, while waterfall methods suit well-defined work with minimal uncertainty.

 Example of Cora PPM Gantt Chart Dashboard

-Financial oversight is critical to the PM job role.
-PMs build comprehensive budgets including labor, materials, equipment, and services through collaboration with finance personnel and stakeholders.
+Financial oversight is a core part of the PM job role.
+PMs build budgets covering labor, materials, equipment, and services through collaboration with finance personnel and stakeholders.

 Once approved, they implement tracking systems to monitor spending against planned costs, enabling early detection of overruns.
-PMs balance scope, schedule, and cost, working with stakeholders to prioritize features and make informed trade-offs when constraints arise.
+Resource management requires PMs to balance project scope, schedule, and cost, working with stakeholders to prioritize features and make informed trade-offs when constraints arise.

-Risk oversight is crucial to PM success.
-PMs collaborate with personnel and stakeholders to identify technical, operational, financial, or strategic threats.
+Risk oversight is a defining part of PM success.
+PMs collaborate with personnel and stakeholders to identify technical, operational, financial, or strategic threats to each specific project.
 Risks are analyzed by likelihood and impact, with mitigation strategies developed for high-priority threats.

 PMs maintain risk registers throughout the lifecycle, tracking status and mitigation measures.
 Regular reviews help identify new threats and refine strategies.
 When risks become issues, PMs coordinate personnel and implement solutions to minimize disruptions.